sr99622/wabash/README.md

 ### Creating a Windows Icon in Gimp
 ---

-Create new png file with transparent background using 256 x 256 size.
-After the icon has been drawn in the application and saved as .png, use the Layers menu to select Duplicate Layers.
+Create a new png file with transparent background using 256 x 256 size.
+After the icon has been drawn in the application and saved as ```wabash.png```, use the Layers menu to select Duplicate Layers.
 This will create another layer with the same image.
 Click the Layers menu again and select Scale Layer and resize the new layer to 128 x 128.
 Repeat for other sizes e.g. 64, 32 and 16.
-Export the file using the File menu and Export As.
+Export the file using the File menu and Export As ```wabash.ico```.
 When the dialog prompt appears, rename the file to use the .ico extension.
 Gimp will automatically format the exported file for ico.
-The earlier saved png file can be used in other scenarios or saved for reference.
+The earlier saved png file is used for the application window icon.
+These files should be placed in the wabash\gui\resources folder.

 &nbsp;
 ### Building the Installer Program